ankitjamuar/apigateway-lambda-send-email/README.md

 BODY_HTML = event.get("body_html",None)
 CC        = event.get("cc",None)

-Params are self explainatory, RECIPIENT & CC can be a comma seperated list
+Params are self explanatory, RECIPIENT & CC can be a comma seperated list

-Script starts with initializing SES client and then it get all the params from LAMBDA event object.
-And finally send eail using send_email function.
+The script starts with initializing SES client and then it gets all the params from LAMBDA event object.
+And finally, send email using the send_email function.

-This Lambda function should be linked with API Gateway in order to make it accessable:
+This Lambda function should be linked with API Gateway in order to make it accessible:

 # Sample JSON:
 {"sender": "info@gmail.com","recipient": "xyz@gmail.com,abc@gmail.com","subject":"Multi Email","body_text": "This is textual body","body_html": "This is html Body","cc":"ankit@gmail.com"}